Project Details

 Description

-Latina, through the adaptation of pedagogical resources to the local context, the professional development of teachers and the creation of a community of practices.
+The ALEC project (Latin America for Climate Education), aims to promote education about climate change in Latin America, through the adaptation of pedagogical resources to the local context, the professional development of teachers and the creation of a community of practices.

-ECO's goal is to promote quality climate change education to primary and secondary school students around the world and to induce the behavioral changes necessary for the ecological transition.
-Classroom-based educational projects should allow young people not only to understand the phenomena at stake, but also to think of solutions for adaptation and mitigation of climate change and lead to the concrete application, through actions in the classroom, school, town or community.
+Classroom-based educational projects must allow young people not only to understand the phenomena at play, but also to think about solutions for the adaptation and mitigation of climate change and lead to concrete application, through actions in the classroom, school, town or community.

 This five-year pilot project aims to promote climate change education in Latin America, more specifically in Mexico and Colombia (with the ambition to include other countries on the continent).

-Adaptation of pedagogical resources to the local context.
-Create a set of quality, multilingual, interdisciplinary and free access educational resources for teachers and trainers, based on IPCC reports.
+Create a set of quality, multilingual, interdisciplinary and freely accessible educational resources for teachers and trainers, based on IPCC reports.

-Professional development of teachers.
 Train and support primary and secondary teachers, as well as trainers, in order to update their knowledge, discover new pedagogies (inquiry-based science education, project-based learning, interdisciplinarity, etc.) and new tools ( especially digital).

-Creation of a community of practices.
-Organize conferences every year throughout the project in Latin America to bring together local professors, as well as international personalities and experts, in order to promote the exchange of knowledge and experiences between professors and scientists.
+Organize conferences each year throughout the project in Latin America to bring together local professors, as well as international personalities and experts, to promote the exchange of knowledge and experiences between professors and scientists.

 Keywords

-climate change; education; practices; teacher training
+Climate change; education; practices; teacher training

 UN Sustainable Development Goals